sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 }
 ```

 Success!
 We have some new AWS credentials.
-Lets setup our new AWS Session:
+Let us setup our new AWS Session:

 ```bash
 ❯ export AWS_ACCESS_KEY_ID="ASIA2AVYNEV<*REDACTED*>"